T0jgli/local14/README.md

 ## Known Bugs

-- Tournaments crashes the game when underway
+- Tournamnets crash when underway
-- Divisions is broken
+- Divisions are broken and not implemented completely
-- Manager quests dont give you rewards like packs
+- TransferMarket crashes when you buy from squad builder or compare price
+- extra club info missing

+## Contributions

+Contributions are always welcome!
+If you have ideas, improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
+Every contribution helps make the project better, and all developers are encouraged to participate.

 ## SDK